-Reversing the video will play the clip and its audio backwards.
-You can combine reversing the video with increasing speed and the VHS filter to create a cool rewinding effect.
+Reversing a clip will play the video and audio backward.
+You can combine reversing a video with a faster speed and the VHS filter to create a cool rewinding effect.

-- 1. Select a clip that you want to reverse.
+- 1. On the Timeline, select the clip that you want to reverse.
 You can reverse both video and audio clips. - 2.
 On the toolbar, click the Clip Properties button to open the properties for the selected clip.

-3. In clip properties, select the Reverse option.
+3. Select the Reverse option.

-When you apply reverse, the clip will appear with a reverse icon on top of it:
+When you apply the Reverse option, the clip will appear with the FX icon on top of it.